harshitsinghai77/fictional-octo-funicular/posts/the-rise-of-the-robo-advisors.md

 ---

 Ever heard of Robo advisors?

+A robo advisor is an online platform or application that uses algorithms and artificial intelligence (AI) to provide investment advice and manage investment portfolios.
+Robo advisors are typically designed for retail investors who are looking for a low-cost and convenient way to invest their money, and they are often used as an alternative to traditional financial advisors and investment managers.

 I had the opportunity to work as a software engineer intern for a startup working on a Robo advisor.
 Robo advisor has been there for quite some time in the USA market, but the Indian market hasn’t seen such adaption.